AdobeDocs/campaign-standard.en/help/channels/using/editing-transactional-message.md

 1. Also, as opposed to configurations based on real-time events, you have **direct access to all profile information** to personalize your message.
 You can add [personalization fields](../../designing/using/personalization.md#inserting-a-personalization-field) as you would do for any other standard marketing email.

-1. Save your changes and publish the message.
-See [Publishing a transactional message](../../channels/using/publishing-transactional-message.md#publishing-a-transactional-message).
+1. Save your changes before publishing the message.
+For more on this, see [Publishing a transactional message](../../channels/using/publishing-transactional-message.md#publishing-a-transactional-message).

 ### Monitoring a profile transactional message delivery {#monitoring-a-profile-transactional-message-delivery}